bigscience-workshop/lam/README.md

 Once you have said hi on the discussion boards you should request to join [BigLAM Hugging Face organization](https://huggingface.co/biglam).

-For guidance, please check out the Wiki, please check out the [Wiki](https://github.com/bigscience-workshop/lam/wiki/).
+For guidance, please check out the [Wiki](https://github.com/bigscience-workshop/lam/wiki/).

 If you have questions: